kimbstocker/RubyTerminalApp/README.md

 ```
 ruby main.rb -help
 ```
 The programm requires you to enter your username and Quiz difficulty level (1,2 or 3) before you can start answering any questions.

 A shortcut to start the Quiz is to use the below script and command line arguments.
-Kindly change (username to your username, level to 1, 2 or 3 only)
+Kindly change 'username' to your username, 'level' to 1, 2 or 3 only.
 ```
-sh src/script/start-quiz.sh username level
+src/script/start-quiz.sh username level
 ```
 # Software Development Plan
 ## Purpose
 In recent years, devices such as computers, phones, calculators etc. have done extremely well at taking over the role of processing and solving mathematical problems for humans.
 However, learning and understanding math is still evidently an important skill for our everyday life.
 Mathematics, particularly mental arithmetic operations calculations are also known to help increase the human’s brain capacity.

 Daily brain exercises such as learning a new language, playing Sudoku, playing Chess etc. are also proven to reduce the risk of having alzheimer's disease.
 This Math Quiz App is developed with the hope to help engaging kids as well as adults in practicing and challenging themselves at mental arithmetic operations (except division).
 And as a result, improving their intelligence and brain's capacity.
 ## Scope
 This application is designed for school age children as well as anyone who love Math and wants to practice solving arithmetic operations (except division) using their brain instead of a calculator.

-Users are invited to download and install the application package that include Ruby and Ruby gems installation.
-There are 3 difficulty levels ranking from easy, medium to hard.
-Users will need to answer 10 questions and they will see their score for each question as well as their overall score at the end of the Quiz.
-Users can use the help guide to choose one of the level by entering it on the command line or follow the prompt if they run the app manually.
+There are 10 questions in a quiz and users will see their score for each question as well as their overall score at the end of the Quiz.

+They will be offered to save their score at the end of each quiz and option to continue playing until they choose to exit the program.

+All usernames and scores will be stored (for the life of the program) for progress tracking.
+This would also incentivise users to keep playing and to reach the top of the leaderboard.

 **User Interface & User Experience:**

+- Once user execute the program, they will be invited to enter their username.
-- See the first question of the quiz.
+- The user will see the first question of the quiz once they choose the difficulty level (1,2 or 3)
 - The user will then need to enter their answer.
-- Once answer is entered, the user will see if their answer is right or wrong as well as the next question of the quiz.
+- Once answer is entered, the user will see if their answer is *right* or *wrong* as well as the next question of the quiz.
 - This process will be repeated for a total of 10 questions.
 (User have the option to Quit at any time of the Quiz by simply enter 'q')
 - After answering the 10th question, the user will see their score card.
 - If the user hit the perfect score 10/10, they will be praised with a message.
 This will encourage users to get a perfect score and come back to the app to keep playing the Quiz.